Murabac/Mire-Farm-Website/migrations/README.md

 ## Migration Files

+### 000_create_schema.sql
+**IMPORTANT: Run this FIRST before any other migrations!**

+Creates the `mire_farm_website` schema and sets up necessary permissions.
+This allows the Mire Farm website to use its own dedicated schema within a shared Supabase project.

 ### 001_initial_schema.sql
-Creates all database tables, enables Row Level Security (RLS), sets up security policies, and creates indexes for optimal performance.
+Creates all database tables in the `mire_farm_website` schema, enables Row Level Security (RLS), sets up security policies, and creates indexes for optimal performance.

 **Tables created:**
 - `news_articles` - News and blog articles